-On December 20, 2017, upon approval of our shareholders, Mr. Jingbo Wang was re-elected as a director of our board of directors and Mr. Mingqiang Bi was re-elected as an independent director of our board of directors and a member of the audit committee of the board.
+On December 7, 2018, upon approval of our shareholders, Mr. Shaohua Zhang was re-elected as an independent director of our board of directors and a member of the audit committee of the board.

 Factors Affecting Our Results of Operations